scottyschup/ruby-curriculum/projects/w1d5-tic-tac-toe-ai.md

 * It is the opponent's turn, and one of the children nodes is a losing board for the player.

-Likewise, a winning node means either
+Likewise, a winning node means either:

 * The board is over and the player has won, OR
 * It is the player's turn, and one of the children nodes is a winning